Susan Buffett: Biography

-Oral cancer and death
+Later life

 In October 2003, Susan was diagnosed with oral cancer; she underwent surgery, radiation therapy and facial reconstruction.
 Warren flew out from Omaha to be with her every weekend during her recovery and the couple would later contribute $6 million to five California doctors for the study of oral cancer.
 She had recovered enough to attend the annual shareholders' meeting of Berkshire Hathaway in May 2004, leading a singalong at the Borsheim's reception.

 Susan died at the age of 72 after suffering a cerebral hemorrhage during the summer of 2004 in Cody, Wyoming.
 Bono performed "Forever Young" and "All I Want Is You" at her funeral.
 Warren was so grief-stricken that he did not attend.
 She left approximately $50 million to her children's charity while each of her children received $10 million and each grandchild received $100,000.
 She also left a number of friends and employees substantial sums, including $8 million to John McCabe and $1 million to Ron Parks.
 Nearly all of her Berkshire Hathaway shares, valued at nearly $3 billion at the time, were left to a foundation that would later bear her name.